kundajelab/chipseq_pipeline/README_CODE.md

 	// "Replicate 1" : group of the node
 	// "Alignment/Replicate 1/Fastq" : hierachy in file table,

-	// if you want to show fastq node on Graphviz diagram only (not on a table)
+	// if you want to show fastq node on Graphviz diagram only (not on the file table)
 	// add_file_to_graph( fastq, "fastq", "Replicate 1" )

-	// if you want to show fastq item on file table only (not on a Graphviz diagram)
+	// if you want to show fastq item on the file table only (not on the Graphviz diagram)
-	// add_file_to_filetable( fastq, "Alignment/Replicate 1/Fastq" )
+	// add_file_to_table( fastq, "Alignment/Replicate 1/Fastq" )

 	bam := bwa( fastq )

-	// bam will not be shown on the graph but on the filetable add_file_to_filetable( bam, "Alignment/Replicate 1/Bam" )
+	// bam will not be shown on the graph but on the filetable add_file_to_table( bam, "Alignment/Replicate 1/Bam" )

 	...
 }